eobanb/setaudio/README.md

 # setaudio
 A simple launchd plist to set a usb audio device output, automatically, when the device is attached.
-This plist makes use of x's handy utility `audiodevice`.
+This plist makes use of whosawhatsis's handy utility [audiodevice](http://whoshacks.blogspot.com/2009/01/change-audio-devices-via-shell-script.html).
 This can solve the problem of a Mac laptop staying on internal speaker output, even when docked.

 ## Customization